AppImage/appimage.github.io/pages/beta.md

 ---
 layout: default-beta
-title: elementary for other systems
+title: AppImage for other systems
 permalink: /style/
 ---